cissagatto/CrossValidationMultiLabel/README.md

 ## Scripts
 This source code consists of an R project for R Studio and the following R scripts:

-1. libraries
+1. libraries.R
-2. utils
+2. utils.R
-3. CrossValidationMultiLabel
+3. CrossValidationMultiLabel.R
-4. main
+4. main.R
-5. cvm
+5. cvm.R

 ## Multi-Label Datasets